mouseorcleg/mouseorcleg/README.md

 ## About 👋

 Hi there!
-I’m Maria, an iOS developer passionate about making technology accessible for everyone.
-I love supporting women in STEM and enjoy sharing ideas through public speaking.
+I’m Masha, an iOS developer passionate about making apps accessible for everyone.
+I am passionate about supporting women in STEM and enjoy sharing ideas through public speaking.

 ▶️ Check out my talk at SwiftLeeds 2024: [What Not To Do While Designing App-wide Components](https://youtu.be/IwuljTsofzw).
 📮 Say hi on [Twitter](https://twitter.com/mouse_or_cleg) or [LinkedIn](https://www.linkedin.com/in/maria-kharybina-b0993148/).